 Everyone knows that drinking and driving don’t go well together.
 And yet, many still DUI it.
 An estimated 300,000 DUI incidents occur in the U.S. every single day.
 Some end in a simple arrest and others lead to catastrophic consequences, including injuries and even death.
 Statistics show that the average drunk driver drives under the influence of alcohol over 80 times before getting caught.
 Does it mean you should sell your car, crawl under a rock and put a blanket on?

-No. But what it does mean is that you should be on the alert for drunk drivers on the road whether you’re a pedestrian or driver.
+No. But what it does mean is that you should be on the alert for drunk drivers on the road whether you’re a pedestrian or a driver.

 It goes without saying that you should never (I repeat, NEVER) drink and drive.
 This is especially important if you’re driving in Los Angeles, where DUI arrests outpace national trends in the U.S.

 Earlier in October, a man was arrested for DUI in Los Angeles after his car drifted into oncoming traffic and had a head-on collision with another vehicle.
 Two people were injured, with one person suffering a broken leg.

 About 100 DUI arrests take place in Los Angeles County alone every day.
-Not to mention that hundreds of drivers don’t get caught for driving after having one too many.
+Not to mention that hundreds of drivers don’t get caught driving after having one too many.

 The holiday season is just around the corner, which means the streets of Los Angeles are about to become even more dangerous.
 In fact, the deadliest period comes from around the middle of December till the beginning of January, when drivers drink twice as much as in any other month of the year.

 Fun fact: There were nearly 2,270 DUI arrests between December 13, 2013 and January 1, 2014.

 Besides the obvious (injuries, deaths, and car damages), there is quite a bit at stake, even if it’s your first offense.